 “In 1645, when John Caldwell was nineteen years of age, his name occurs in the records cf the General Court of Massachusetts: “Oct.
 1643, Richard Collecot, Edward Fuller, John Cauldwell and Richard Smith, were appointed to fetch the Cattle from Providence.”
 John Caldwell made Ipswich his home.
 He is styled husbandman in legal papers; he was also familiar with weaving, as were two of his sons, Dillingham and Nathaniel, and several later descendants.
 He married Sarah Dillingham, of Ipswich, an orphan, who was ten years younger than himself, and a woman of qualities that caused her to be graciously remembered by her descendants to the third generation.
 Her name has never been forgotten.

-The story of Sarah, wife of John Caldwell is of tender interest.
+The story of Sarah Dillingham Caldwell, wife of John Caldwell is of tender interest.
 As we review it, we shall not wonder that traditionary memories give her the gracious record of a loving and most thoughtful life.
 She was one of the earliest born babes of the earliest settlers of Ipswich.
 Her birth month was April, 1634, five months before the town was incorporated.
-She was the daughter of John and Sarah (Caly) Dillingham.
-Her father died in his early manhood, less than a year after she was born.
+She was the daughter of John and Sarah (Caly) Dillingham, who immigrated to American in 1630 from Leicestershire, England in 1630.
+In 1634 they were in Ipswich, where Sarah Dillingham was born.
+Her father died in his early manhood, less than a year after her birth.
 The mother died two years later, 1636, leaving the babe in the care of two names, most worthy, Mr. Saltonstall and Mr. Appleton.
-Her last expressed wish was the entreaty, “in the bonds of christian love,’ that the tiny girl should be “religiously educated, if God gave her life.”
+Her last expressed wish was the entreaty, “in the bonds of Christian love,” that the tiny girl should be “religiously educated, if God gave her life.”